Screen Shot 2018-10-06 at 9.32.34 AM.png

 volunteer (1).jpg

 At the heart of DEAR is an unprecedented level of partnership and collaboration between the City of Durham, Durham District Attorney’s Office, Public Defender’s Office, Durham Court System, community organizations, and members of the DEAR Advisory Board.
-Unique to the DEAR program, our local law schools participate in an organized network of community legal clinics.

 City of Durham logo.jpg